19 Hidden Gems in Cape Town to Discover (from Beaches to Sushi)

 You hear a lot about the wine farms in Stellenbosch and Franschhoek, but there’s actually a wine route much closer to home in Durbanville, one of the northern suburbs of Cape Town.

-I’m counting this wine route as one of the top hidden gems in Cape Town because so many people eschew it in favour of a visit to the Cape Winelands, and I think they’re missing out!
+I’m counting this wine route as one of the top hidden gems in Cape Town because so many people eschew it in favour of a visit to the Winelands.
+I think they’re missing out!

 9. Bloubergstrand Beach

 Bloubergstrand Beach is a little out of the city centre, so lots of people miss out on it, but it’s actually one of the best beaches in Cape Town.
-It’s a long stretch of white sand and you get amazing views of Table Mountain across the water, so it’s a pretty scenic place to spend a day at the beach if you don’t mind the drive.
+It’s a long stretch of white sand and you get amazing views of Table Mountain across the water, so it’s a pretty scenic spot for a beach day.

 It takes around 25 minutes to drive from the city centre to Bloubergstrand Beach, which isn’t too bad.
 Plus, it’s not a tidal beach, so you can stay all day!
 It can get pretty windy though as it’s not as sheltered as the Clifton Beaches, so try to pick a calm day.